 Samsung built the Galaxy Note brand on delivering the best big-screen phones around, but the best thing about the Samsung Galaxy Note 10 is how delightfully small it is.

 The 6.3-inch Note 10 is one of the most compact big-screen phones yet, thanks to its nearly bezel-free Infinity-O screen — and some features Samsung left on the cutting room floor.
-The Note 10 also boasts several S-Pen enhancements (including gestures), a better camera for video recording, and an easier way to mirror the phone on a PC.
+The Note 10 also boasts several S-Pen enhancements (including gestures), introduces helpful video recording features and a new way to mirror the phone on a PC.

-Galaxy Note 10 Cheat Sheet
+Samsung Galaxy Note 10 review: Cheat sheet

 - Samsung killed both the headphone jack and microSD card slot, but at least the bundled USB-C headphones offer noise cancelling.

-- The Galaxy Note 10 Plus has a bigger 6.8-inch screen, more RAM, larger battery and fourth camera on the back for depth sensing, but it costs $150 more.
+- The Galaxy Note 10 Plus has a bigger 6.8-inch screen, more RAM, larger battery and fourth camera on the back for depth sensing, but it costs $150/£130 more.

-Galaxy Note 10 price and release date
+Samsung Galaxy Note 10 review: Price and availability

-Galaxy Note 10 Tech Specs
+Samsung Galaxy Note 10 specs